 Interview day determines whether you and ENMED make a good match.
 It is a chance for us to probe more deeply the information in your application, to learn more about the depth of your intellectual curiosity, and better understand your interest in medical innovation.

-Interviews for the EnMed medical education program are by invitation only and will be in-person for the 2022-23 application cycle.
+Interviews for the EnMed medical education program are by invitation only and will be in-person for the 2023-24 application cycle.
 Interviews will take place over 15 weeks beginning in August and concluding in late January.
-EnMed interviews are conducted in person on Mondays before the virtual MD interviews for admission to the College of Medicine on Thursdays of the same week.
+EnMed interviews are conducted in person on Mondays.
 Applicants are reviewed by the School of Medicine Admissions Committee and ranked by the EnMed Track Selection Committee.

 We also want you to learn more about us because only you can determine whether ENMED’s curriculum and resources will best meet your personal educational needs and develop your talents.